Hamels sharp in return, Almora and Cubs beat Brewers 4-1

+CHICAGO (AP) — Back from a five-week stay on the injured list, Cole Hamels looked as sharp as ever.

-CHICAGO (AP) — Cole Hamels pitched five shutout innings after spending five weeks on the injured list, Albert Almora Jr. hit a tiebreaking home run and the Chicago Cubs beat the Milwaukee Brewers 4-1 on Saturday.
+Hamels pitched five shutout innings, Albert Almora Jr. hit a tiebreaking home run and the Chicago Cubs beat the Milwaukee Brewers 4-1 on Saturday.

-The Cubs lost All-Star catcher Willson Contreras to an apparent hamstring injury.
-There was no immediate word on the severity of the setback.

-Out since June 28 because of a strained left oblique, Hamels allowed four singles, walked none and struck out six.
+Out since June 28 because of a strained left oblique, the 35-year-old Hamels allowed four singles, walked none and struck out six.
+He left with 1-0 lead before the Brewers tied it on Ryan Braun’s RBI single in the sixth.

+“Outstanding,” manager Joe Maddon said.
+“That was very impressive for his first time back.
+He’s very athletic.
+When you watch him pitching, you wouldn’t know that he’s been pitching this long.”

+Hamels was limited to 74 pitches in this one, but the four-time All-Star continued a dominant run that started before he was hurt.

-The four-time All Star picked up where he left off before his injury.
-In five starts before getting hurt in a game at Cincinnati, the 35-year-old lefty pitched at least seven innings and was 2-1 with a 1.00 ERA.
+In five starts prior to the injury, the lefty pitched at least seven innings and was 2-1 with a 1.00 ERA.

+“(I was) just going out there and just trying to execute pitches,” Hamels said.
+“I knew I was on a pitch count, so I had to make them count.”

+“Obviously when you’re able to do that, you’re just trying to not overdo it,” he said.

+The Cubs lost All-Star catcher Willson Contreras with a right hamstring injury.
+He’ll undergo an MRI on Monday to determine severity of the setback.

 Almora hit a solo homer in the seventh off reliever Junior Guerra (3-3) into the Wrigley Field basket just inside the left-field foul pole for a 2-1 lead.
+He came to the plate after Contreras pulled up and grabbed the back of his right leg as he exited the batter’s box after hitting a drive to left-center that was caught.

+“You never want to see your All-Star catcher go down like that,” Almora said.
+“But right after that I had to lock in.
+So obviously I was trying to get a good pitch to hit.”

 Almora added a sacrifice fly in a two-run eighth that included an RBI single by Javier Báez.
 In the second, Báez tripled and scored.